-Facilities.
-The state acquired a building and property adjacent to the Women's Prison complex that could prove suitable to support a care and grooming facility.
+Logistics Facilities.
+The state is in the midst of acquiring a building and property adjacent to the Women's Prison complex and could prove suitable to support a care and grooming facility.
 The former Sharpe building would be an optimal site as it is conveniently located for our customer base to access and utilize our services and be in close proximity to the Women's Prison to support a prospective workforce comprised of female minimum security/work release inmates.
 Program Capacity.
 Our scaleable plan calls for the gradual increase of enrolled dogs based on numerous factors including local demand for services, training of workers, and our available space.
 Full-time Staff.
-Duties relating to the administrative supervison of the program and direct supervision of the inmate handlers will be assigned by Pheasantland Industries to a full-time Shop Foreman.
+Duties relating to the administrative supervison of the program and direct supervision of the inmate handlers will be assigned by the Director of Pheasantland Industries to a full-time Shop Foreman.